 Yes.
-If you die before receiving the balance of your Traditional IRA, distribution of your remaining account balance is subject to several special rules, depending upon the year of your death, whether the beneficiary is an "eligible designated beneficiary," and whether you died before or on or after your required begin date.
-Your required begin date is April 1 of the year after you reach RMD age.
-An eligible designated beneficiary is a surviving spouse, a minor child, chronically ill or disabled, or anyone not listed above who is not more than 10 years younger than the original owner.
-In the case of a minor child, then full distribution must occur within 10 years of the child attaining the age of majority.
-If you die on or after your required begin date, and the death occurred in 2019 or earlier, or the beneficiary is an eligible designated beneficiary as described above, the beneficiary can stretch payments out over the longer of the beneficiary's remaining life expectancy (using the age of the beneficiary in the year following the year of your death) or your remaining life expectancy (determined using your age in the year of your death) beginning in the year after the year of your death and reduced by 1.0 for each succeeding year.
-If you die on or after your required begin date, and the death occurred in 2020 or later, and the beneficiary is not an eligible designated beneficiary, then payments are made using the age of the beneficiary in the year following the year of your death and reduced by 1.0 for each succeeding year and full distribution must occur no later than the year containing the 10th anniversary of your death.
-If you die before your required beginning date, and the death occurred in 2019 or earlier, or the beneficiary is an eligible designated beneficiary as described above, your remaining interest may begin to be distributed by December 31 of the year following your death over a period not exceeding the life expectancy or expectancies of your designated beneficiary or beneficiaries.
-If you die before your required begin date, and the death occurred in 2020 or later, and the beneficiary is not an eligible designated beneficiary, then full distribution must occur no later than the year containing the 10th anniversary of your death.
-An eligible designated beneficiary may choose the 10-year distribution option.
+If you die before receiving the balance of your Traditional IRA, distribution of your remaining account balance is subject to several special rules.
+If you die on or after your required beginning date, the designated beneficiary can stretch payments out over the longer of the beneficiary's remaining life expectancy (using the age of the beneficiary in the year following the year of your death) or your remaining life expectancy (determined using your age in the year of your death) beginning in the year after the year of your death and reduced by 1.0 for each succeeding year.
+If you die before your required beginning date, your remaining interest may either (i) be distributed by December 31 of the year containing the fifth anniversary of your death, or (ii) begin to be distributed by December 31 of the year following your death over a period not exceeding the life expectancy or expectancies of your designated beneficiary or beneficiaries.

+If you are at least age 50 before the end of the plan year,

-Two additional distribution options are available if your spouse is the beneficiary: (i) payments to your spouse may commence as late as December 31 of the year you would have attained RMD age and be distributed over a period not exceeding the life expectancy of your spouse, or (ii) your spouse can simply elect to treat your Traditional IRA as her or his own, in which case distributions will be required to commence by April 1 following the calendar year in which your spouse attains RMD age.
+Two additional distribution options are available if your spouse is the beneficiary: (i) payments to your spouse may commence as late as December 31 of the year you would have attained age 701⁄2 and be distributed over a period not exceeding the life expectancy of your spouse, or (ii) your spouse can simply elect to treat your Traditional IRA as his or her own, in which case distributions will be required to commence by April 1 following the calendar year in which your spouse attains age 701⁄2.